Thank you for contacting me about changes to the State Pension age.

 On the issue of notice being given to those affected, the Department for Work and Pensions is clear that all those women affected were written to between January 2012 and November 2013.
 Those affected by the 1995 changes were also contacted between April 2009 and March 2011.

 Higher life expectancy does mean that as a society we will have to adjust to slightly longer working lives, but it is right to ensure at the same time that people have security and dignity when they do retire.
 That is why the Government will continue to provide unprecedented support for people in later life, including the triple lock and maintaining universal benefits such as the Winter Fuel Payment.
-The Government did adjust its proposals in 2011 to mitigate the impact on those worst affected by the State Pension age changes, and I do not think there is a need to revisit the issue.
+The Government adjusted its proposals in 2011 to mitigate the impact on those worst affected by the State Pension age changes.

 Thank you again for taking the time to contact me.